psygreg/WineGUI/README.md

 - Use the `.deb` package file for Ubuntu, Debian, Linux Mint, Zorin OS, MX linux, and other Debian-based distributions.
 - Use the `.rpm` package for Fedora, RHEL, and similar distributions.
-- Use the `.tar.zst` package for Arch Linux and similar distributions.
-Install with `pacman -U`.
+- Use the `PKGBUILD` for Arch Linux and similar distributions.
 - You can build it from source if you so desire by cloning this repository.

-Install the package and you are ready to go!
-WineGUI should be listed in your menu.
+## Installation for Arch Linux

+Presuming your PKGBUILD file is at your Downloads folder:\
+`cd downloads`\
+`makepkg -i`\
+It is safe to delete the build files after the installation.

 **Run-time requirement:** Wine v9 or higher.